AnalyticalJosh/CognoRise-info-tech-Project-2/README.md

 3. dplyr: Used to analyse, organise and manipulate data.
 4. forcats: Used to reorder the level of factor based on the values.
 5. gridextra: Used to arrange multiple Visuals in a grid format.

+# NOTE
+Firstly i'm going to start my analysis using Microsoft Excel to organise, analyse and check for any missing values and inconsistency in the data.
+After this session is completed, i would import the excel file into R studio and then continue my analysis with the help of various data analysis package from R.